naoned/node-naoned-cli/readme.md

 #### Usage
 Inside the root folder of your project type :
 - `naoned init`: Start a brief quizz setting up your project with the necessary tools
-- `naoned npm init`: Similar to npm init
+- `naoned npm-init`: Similar to npm init (naoned init calls it if no package.json is found)